lady-h-world/My_Garden/reading_pages/Penitent_Arch/penitent_arch.md

 ## Time to Cross the Penitent Arch
 In data science, we often study cycles by identifying recurring patterns over time.
 This helps us gain deeper insights into the data and achieve better forecasting outcomes.
 The analysis of a sequence of data indexed by time is known as <b>Time Series</b> analysis.

-During your time in Purgatory, you will explore:
+During your time in Purgatory, you will learn:

 * Data Exploration in Time Series
 * Detection of Trends, Changepoints, Outliers, and Seasonality
 * Time Series Forecasting

 Excited?
 Nervous?
-Either way, it’s time for you to go home!
+Either way, it’s time to enter the gate!

 #